Finding The Evidence

 - Herbs and herbalism still have direct ties to many Pagan faiths.
 However, given the modern day greedy consumption of herbs for profit and selfish antivaxxers exploiting the Earth and Her herbs and putting children in harm's way, I won't get into this too much.
 I'll just say if you know, you know.

 - Eco-friendliness was once the law of the land in many, many, many Pagan and tribal cultures, as the land was seen as sacred and keeping us alive.
 Turns out we now know thanks to science the old Pagans and spirituality of the tribal people were correct (and still are), and it is keeping us alive, and we need to learn how to treat the land with respect.
+Modern Druidry in some places believes in three realms as well: earth, water, and sky.
+All three of these need to be protected and respected.

 - Since I am not a midwife I wouldn't know about this, but this is one tradition that I find tied to Witchcraft like I find dried red raspberry leaf tea recommended for the last couple months to weeks of pregnancy to ease labor (note: ask a doctor, an herbalist, and a qualified midwife about this one!
 Also, I'm not a doctor, this is not medical advice, if you hurt yourself it's your own damn fault): it keeps getting mentioned in many of the books I read about it.
 Over and over.
 I think there may be some history here and I also think midwifing may be the oldest profession - not prostitution.
 It may once have been a profession to be midwife, priestess, and healer all in one.
 It may be that many of the roots of Witchcraft as religion and practice are there.